Raptor3um/raptoreum/docs/evm/OFFICIAL-TESTS.md

 ### What our production pipeline now does (Capa B-driven)

-The bringup of Capa B uncovered real spec gaps that this commit landed in the production pipeline:
+The bringup of Capa B uncovered and fixed real spec gaps in the production pipeline (these are NOT just harness concerns — they ship as part of the EVM stack):

 - `ApplyResult.gasRefund` exposes `evmc_result.gas_refund` so
   upstream fee accounting can apply the EIP-3529 cap.